D4rD00M/NIX/README.md

     ├─ driver
     ├─ NIX                 # Main folder for features │  ├── config          # Contains all secret API Keys
-    │  ├── features        # All functionalities of JARVIS
-    │  └── utils           # GUI images
+    │  ├── features        # All functionalities of JARVIS & also have some additional features │  └── utils           # GUI images
     ├─ __init__.py         # Definition of feature's functions
     ├─ gui.ui              # GUI file (in .ui format)